ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 - If the compiler is pdfLaTeX, Unicode characters not in equations
 - Using **CTRL+B** or *CTRL+I* in the equation editor (please don't do that, use "quotation marks" to ``\text{...}`` things in equations, and use `\funcapply` to unslant functions.)
 - **Nesting tables within other tables, or placing images within tables, UNLESS they are tables used to make environments.**
+- Placing aligned equations in tables not used for environments

 Everything else shouldn't break this program.